Abortion Questions – Abortion Pill FAQs

 Medical Abortion and Future Fertility

 You can get pregnant again as soon as 8 days after a medical abortion.
-If you have sex, you should consider using contraceptives to prevent an unplanned pregnancy.
+If you have sex and do not want to be pregnant, you should consider using a contraceptive method to prevent an unplanned pregnancy.

 No, abortion pills do not cause birth defects in future pregnancies.